liqd/adhocracy-plus/README.md

 - the redis server is running
     run: redis-cli ping (it should return: PONG)
-- the celery config parameter "always eager" is disabled (add `CELERY_TASK_ALWAYS_EAGER = False` to your `local.py`) (Celery's always_eager is disabled to ensure tests run tasks when calling code instead of schedulingmac them via the Redis broker.)
+- the celery config parameter "always eager" is disabled (add `CELERY_TASK_ALWAYS_EAGER = False` to your `local.py`) (Celery's always_eager is disabled to ensure tests run tasks when calling code instead of scheduling them via the Redis broker.) local.py should be under adhocracy_plus/config/settings, create one if it doesn't exist.
+This file saves settings for local development.
-    To find local.py run: find . -name "local.py"

 To start a celery worker node in the foreground, call:
 ```